Questions about psychedelic-assisted therapy in Denver

 therapy in Denver?

-Ketamine-assisted therapy goes far behind the medicine itself.
-The individual experience you have with using something like ketamine can be a critical part of your healing process.
+Psychedlic-assisted therapy, like psilocybin-assisted therapy goes far behind the medicine itself.
+The individual experience you have with using psychedlics can be a critical part of your healing process.

-In our Denver area offices (Denver, Lone Tree, Greenwood Village, Golden), we combine your Ketamine-assisted therapy with talk therapy under the supervision of dedicated medical and mental health professionals.
+In our Denver area offices (Denver, Lone Tree, Greenwood Village, Golden), we combine your Ketamine-assisted therapy or psilocybin-assisted therapy with talk therapy under the supervision of dedicated medical and mental health professionals.

 White close quotation mark